 Michelle Hammer is the founder of Schizophrenic.NYC, a clothing line that fights the stigma surrounding schizophrenia and other mental illnesses.

-Nina Dotson is the COO and co-founder of Students With Schizophrenia, a nonprofit organization aimed at empowering college students with schizophrenia and their families through outreach, supports, and services.
-She has eight years of experience working in behavioral therapy, and is certified in many forms of behavioral intervention techniques.
+Nina Dotson has eight years of experience working in behavioral therapy, and is certified in many different forms of behavioral intervention techniques.
+She holds a bachelor’s degree from DeSales University.

 The future looked bright for Bill, already living his dream.
 Five years later, Bill was living a nightmare, pacing a psychiatric ward, trapped in a world of illusions, delusions, paranoia and depression.
 Today, he is known as a “schizophrenia recovery expert.”